Case 3 Prototype First

 5. Report View

-TP, WP, IM are held at 1 FTE — not financed until prototype decision at H1.
+TP, WP, IM are held at 1 FTE — not included in the active delivery scope until the prototype checkpoint at H1.

 Horizon Stage Product Stage Labor (pd) Team (FTE) Time from Start Status

-H0 TA — Technical Assignment Requirements Baseline 923 5 0.79 yrs Funded
+H0 TA — Technical Assignment Requirements Baseline 923 5 0.79 yrs Active Scope

 H2 TP — Technical Project MVP 923 1 5.36 yrs Frozen